Skip to main content

 Manage permissions from the workflow

-From the metadata menu, change the owner to a folder (group of people) to handle view and editing rights.
+From the settings menu, change the owner to a folder (group of people) to manage view and editing rights.

 Manage permissions

-Not only can you build scheduled jobs from Windmill but also you can import all your existing scripts - as Windmill supports TypeScript, Python, Go or Bash - as did one of our esteemed users for their own scheduled jobs.
+Not only can you build scheduled jobs from Windmill but also you can import all your existing scripts - as Windmill supports TypeScript, Python, Go, Bash or SQL - as did one of our esteemed users for their own scheduled jobs.